astr-oo/astr-oo/README.md

 📫 Owner and developer of Senix.

-If you want to contact me hit me with a email: eu@bernardo.one
+If you want to contact me hit me with a email: business@bernardo.one

-My portifilio can be found at https://bernardo.one/portifolio
+More contact info can be found at https://bernardo.one/contact/